Publish a feature service

 - Change TX_reservoirs_recent_(yourname) to the name of your item.

 - Save the file in your C:\Temp\ folder, and type TXreservoirs_overwrite.bat for the file name.
-In the Save as type drop-down menu, choose All Files (or if you are using Notepad++, choose Batch file).
+In the Save as type drop-down menu, choose All types (or if you are using Notepad++, choose Batch file).

 Next, you'll create a task to run the .bat file.